 How to Use This Calculator:

-The Rule #1 Sticker Price and Margin of Safety Calculator helps you use Big 5 Numbers and Price/Earnings to determine the Sticker Price (or value) of a company.
-It then calculates the Margin of Safety price at which a Rule #1 investor could safely buy the company in order to make a 15% return over a period of 10 years.
-This is sometimes referred to as 'buying $1 of value for just $.50'.
+The Rule One Margin of Safety Calculator helps you use Future Growth Rate (FGR) and Earnings Per Share (EPS) to determine the Sticker Price (or fair value) of a company.
+It then calculates the Margin of Safety (MOS) price - the price at which a Rule #1 investor could safely buy the company in order to make a 15% return over a period of 10 years.
+This MOS is half of the Sticker Price and is sometimes referred to as "buying a $10 bill for just $5.”

 Margin of Safety: